 101 essays that will change the way you think by Brianna Wiest

-This compilation of Brianna Wiest’s published work includes pieces on why you should pursue purpose over passion, embracing negative thinking, seeing the wisdom in daily routine, and becoming aware of the cognitive biases that create the way you see your life.
-You’ll find nuggets of wisdom you’ve been waiting to hear for years, and even better, nuggets you had no idea you needed, but are so grateful to have found.
+This compilation of Brianna Wiest’s thought-provoking essays covers topics like the importance of purpose over passion, embracing negative thinking, finding wisdom in daily routines, and understanding the cognitive biases that shape our perception of life.
+Expect to discover nuggets of wisdom you’ve been yearning to hear and even ones you didn’t know you needed, but will be grateful to have found.

 How Should a Person Be by Sheila Heti